ZareSaeed/n8n-Mirakam/Workflows/BPMS Proposal Generator/v3.3/README.md

-# 📄 Workflow 01: AI Sales Proposal Generator
+# 📄 BPG Workflow v3.3: AI Sales Proposal Generator

 An advanced n8n workflow that automates the creation of personalized, data-driven sales proposals.
 It enriches initial customer data with external research and generates a comprehensive, 10-section proposal in HTML format.